Geographic tongue

 Geographic tongue, also known by several other terms, is a condition of the mucous membrane of the tongue, usually on the dorsal surface.
-It is a common condition, affecting approximately 2–3% of the general population.
-It is characterized by areas of smooth, red depapillation (loss of lingual papillae) which migrate over time.
+It is a condition affecting approximately 2–3% of the general population.
+It is characterized by areas of smooth, red depapillation (loss of lingual papillae) that migrate over time.
 The name comes from the map-like appearance of the tongue, with the patches resembling the islands of an archipelago.
 The cause is unknown, but the condition is entirely benign (importantly, it does not represent oral cancer), and there is no curative treatment.
 Uncommonly, geographic tongue may cause a burning sensation on the tongue, for which various treatments have been described with little formal evidence of efficacy.

 Signs and symptoms

 The appearance of geographic tongue is variable from one person to the next and changes over time.
 The bottom image shows fissured tongue combined with geographic tongue.
 It is common for these two conditions to coexist.

 In health, the dorsal surface of the tongue is covered in tuft-like projections called lingual papillae (some of which are associated with taste buds), which give the tongue an irregular surface texture and a white-pink color.
-Geographic tongue is characterized by areas of atrophy and depapillation (loss of papillae), leaving an erythematous (darker red) and smoother surface than the unaffected areas.
-The depapillated areas are usually well-demarcated, and bordered by a slightly raised, white, yellow or grey, serpiginous (snaking) peripheral zone.
+Areas of atrophy and depapillation (loss of papillae) characterize Geographic tongue, leaving an erythematous (darker red) and smoother surface than the unaffected areas.
+The depapillated areas are usually well-demarcated, and bordered by a slightly raised, white, yellow, or grey, serpiginous (snaking) peripheral zone.
 A lesion of geographic tongue may start as a white patch before the depapillation occurs.
-In certain cases there may be only one lesion, but this is uncommon; the lesions will typically occur in multiple locations on the tongue and coalesce over time to form the typical map-like appearance.
+In certain cases, there may be only one lesion, but this is uncommon; the lesions will typically occur in multiple locations on the tongue and coalesce over time to form the typical map-like appearance.
 The lesions usually change in shape and size, and migrate to other areas, sometimes within hours.
 The condition may affect only part of the tongue, with a predilection for the tip and the sides of the tongue, or the entire dorsal surface at any one time.
 The condition goes through periods of remission and relapse.
 Loss of the white peripheral zone is thought to signify periods of mucosal healing.

-There are usually no symptoms other than the unusual appearance of the tongue, but in some cases persons may experience pain or burning, e.g. when eating hot, acidic, spicy or other kinds of foods (e.g. cheese, tomatoes, fruit).
+There are usually no symptoms other than the unusual appearance of the tongue, but in some cases, affected people may experience pain or burning when eating hot, acidic, spicy, or other foods (e.g., cheese, tomatoes, fruit).
 Where there is a burning symptom, other causes of a burning sensation on the tongue are considered, such as oral candidiasis.